 DO NOT capitalize unless used in reference to Campus Security.

 All photographs must have a caption if one is needed to identify people or objects within the photograph.
 Identification of alumni should follow the format below:

 Name (comma) degree year (comma) and what’s happening in the photograph.

 - Example: Michael Bandini, BA ’01, poses at the Cleveland Area Alumni Event.

 If captions include students:

-- Alumni Journal: always provide name, class year and hometown.
+- ONU Magazine: always provide name, class year and hometown*.